 - Frequently Asked Questions about complying with COPPA

 Bazaarvoice gives you the option to block users under any age from contributing content to your sites.
-The minimum age protected under COPPA is 13, but you can choose to block all users under 18, for example.
-The age-collection section on Bazaarvoice content submission forms as well as profile pages can be designed to discourage users from falsifying their age as well as detect and block underage users with the following methods:
+Although COPPA protections apply only to children under 13, you can choose to block all users under 18, for example.

-- A neutral age-screening mechanism on the content submission form or profile page where:
+- Implement a neutral age-screening mechanism on the content submission form or profile page where:

-- Users can select an age option list such as 17 or under, 18-24, and so on.
+- Users can select an age range, such as 17 or under.

-- No indication or message that alerts a visitor that they must be 18 years or older to contribute.
+- No indication or message is displayed that alerts a visitor that they must be 18 years or older to contribute.

 - Using the Back button to enter a different age.